-Ambassador Harry Redknapp is teaming up with us to launch a campaign to make football more autism friendly.
+We teamed up with Ambassador Harry Redknapp to run a campaign to make football more autism friendly.

-Our campaign will support football clubs to make small changes that will make a big difference to anyone affected by autism.
+Our campaign supports football clubs to make small changes that will make a big difference to anyone affected by autism.

 Harry Redknapp, former Premier League Football Manager said;